FredrikBergelv/Relation-Between-High-Pressure-Blocking-and-Aerosol-Concentrations-in-Southern-Sweden/README.md

 ### Files

-- **BachelorThesis.tex**: LaTeX source file for the full written thesis.
+- **Figures**: A folder containg all the figures used in the article.
 - **compare_pressure.py**: Compares pressure data for different stations.
 - **csv_data.py**: Reads all CSV data files into pandas DataFrames.
 - **info_of_data.py**: Provides summaries and descriptive statistics of the data.